-System to monitor student progress of students that have Exited the EL program
+System to monitor progress of students that have exited the ML program

-- EL teachers will add students who have been exited from the EL program to a monitor status list to be monitored for at least two years. - Monitoring status is to ensure that students have not been exited too early and that any academic deficits incurred as a result of participating in the EL program have been remedied.
-Monitoring also needs to assess if students are meaningfully participating in the standard program of instruction comparable to their never-EL peers. - Each quarter for two school years after the exit date, EL teachers will meet with mainstream teachers to discuss progress of the exited student. - After 2 years, if the student continues to show growth and/or proficiency, they will be taken off the monitor status list - If an exited EL is not progressing academically as expected and monitoring suggests a persistent language need, our EL teachers will re-test the students with a valid, reliable, and grade-appropriate ELP test to see if the student must be offered additional language assistance services.
-If the student is reentered into EL services, the EL teacher will document the reasons why and the parent's consent to reentry.
+ML teachers will add students who have been exited from the ML program to a monitor status list to be monitored for at least two years.
+Monitoring status is to ensure that students have not been exited too early and that any academic deficits incurred as a result of participating in the ML program have been remedied.
+Monitoring also needs to assess if students are meaningfully participating in the standard program of instruction comparable to their never-ML peers.

+Each quarter for two school years after the exit date, ML teachers will meet with mainstream teachers to discuss progress of the student.
+After 2 years, if the student continues to show growth and/or proficiency, they will be taken off the monitor status list.
+If an exited ML is not progressing academically as expected and monitoring suggests a persistent language need, SCMSA ML teachers will re-test the students with a valid, reliable, and grade-appropriate English Language Proficiency (ELP) test to determine if the student must be offered additional language assistance services.
+If the student is reentered into ML services, the ML teacher will document the reasons why and the parent's consent to reentry.

-• MARSS coordinator will report on the number and percentage of former Els meeting state academic standards for four years.
+The MARSS coordinator will report on the number and percentage of former MLs meeting state academic standards for four years.

-For Title III Immigrant Children and youth, the LEA has a data collection procedure to ensure that the immigrant student count is submitted to MDE by June 15th annually via the SSDC system.
+For Title III Immigrant Children and Youth

+The LEA has a data collection procedure to ensure that the immigrant student count is submitted to MDE by June 15th annually via the SSDC system.
 The District MARSS coordinator will document all students that meet the criteria and will report this to MDE.
-The documentation includes only eligible immigrant students that may or may not be English Learners.
-Immigrant children and youth are defined as individuals who are:
+The documentation includes only eligible immigrant students that may or may not be Multilingual Learners.
+Immigrant children and youth are defined as individuals who:

-- The student is age 3 21.
+- are age 3 21,

-- The student was not born in any state; and
+- were not born in the United States, and

-- The student has not been attending one or more schools in any one or more states for more than 3 full academic years (on a cumulative basis)
+- have not been attending one or more schools in one or more states for more than 3 full academic years (on a cumulative basis)